bill-c-martin/bill-c-martin.github.io/_posts/blog/2018-03-17-The-Evolution-of-Me-as-a-Developer.md

 - **Day 1:** Bye comfort zone, have a nice life, go design this complicated, scalable quoting application from the ground up, in 3 months!
 - **Day 30:** This application is impossible, how will me and the other 2 devs pull this off :((((
 - **Day 60:** We did it!
-Sales reps for health insurance client are happy
+Sales reps for health insurance client are happy.
 - **Day 180:** "Hey, can you setup these other 4 clients too?
-Yes, they all have different rating engines and business rules"
+Yes, they all have different rating engines and business rules".
-- **Day 270:** Learn my first hard lessons in scalability, abstractions, and adaptability
+- **Day 270:** Learn my first hard lessons in scalability, abstractions, and adaptability.
-- **Day 365:** We did it! *\*pounds chest\**
+- **Day 365:** We did it! *\*pounds chest\**.

 This was really a Renaissance year for me, finally out of the trials and tribulations of my earlier Medieval career.
 Good times.
 Throughout the year:

-- Ramp up on building stuff in Ruby on Rails in free time
+- Ramp up on building stuff in Ruby on Rails in free time.
-- Finally see the true power of JavaScript via jQuery
+- Finally see the true power of JavaScript via jQuery.
-- Discovery of design patterns and SOLID principles
+- Discovery of design patterns and SOLID principles.
 - Read "The Pragmatic Programmer", a game changer.
-- Finally start using that ol' Github account of mine
+- Finally start using that ol' Github account of mine.

 ### 2014 Me:

 The beginning of the PCI era.
 A year of great growth, to be sure.

-- **Day 1:** Mmmmm.. incubating in the warmth of my well-designed application I am so proud of
+- **Day 1:** Mmmmm.. incubating in the warmth of my well-designed application I am so proud of.
-- **Day 30:** Adding more clients to it, I feel like a senior now because I am master of this application
+- **Day 30:** Adding more clients to it, I feel like a senior now because I am master of this application.
 - **Day 270:** "You will now work on payment gateways, applications, and PCI compliance".
 Ass kicking, imminent.
 - **Day 365:** Ass kicking delivered.
 Way in over my head.

 This year's end would be the start of my Baroque era:

 - Learned the ins and out and complexities of PCI compliance.
-- Web security, encryption, tokenization, SAML authentication
+- Web security, encryption, tokenization, SAML authentication.
-- Working with technical teams from other companies
+- Working with technical teams from other companies.

 ### 2015 Me: